Scripting interceptors

 syntax to access properties dynamically, making it adaptable to different model structures.

-Hosted Forms
+Hosted forms

 Customize the hosted form by following the instructions found here.